theforeman/foreman/webpack/stories/docs/intervalMiddleware.md

 }, []);
 ```

-You can change the "DEFAULT_INTERVAL" from the console by setting DEFAULT_INTERVAL=5000.
+You can change the `DEFAULT_INTERVAL` from the console by setting DEFAULT_INTERVAL=5000.